 Google Search Console lets you filter keywords based on devices.
 Using the report, you can find keywords that people use to find your website on mobile.

-8. Double Your Traffic by Improving Internal Links
+8. Increase Your Rankings by Improving Internal Links

 Using the Links report in Search Console can reveal a lot of valuable information.
-For starters, you can optimize a page you’re trying to rank by looking at its internal links.
+For starters, you can optimize a page you’re trying to get to rank by looking at its internal links.

 9. Find New Backlink Opportunities

-Another way you can use Google Search Console is by finding more backlink opportunities and helping your content rank.
+Another way you can use Google Search Console is by finding more backlink opportunities.

 Backlinks play an important role in SEO and send a positive signal to Google when it’s ranking your website.
 To increase the number of backlinks, view the External Links report.

-It will show you a list of domains that backlinked to your site.
-These are domains that might give you another backlink, as they’ve done so previously.
+It will show you a list of domains that link to your site.
+These are domains that might give you another backlink, since they’ve done so previously.
 To see the specific links you have from a domain, click on it to get the list.

-So, to get hold of new backlinks, go through the top external websites, look at the content that you think is relevant for your page, and then reach out.
+So, to ask for new backlinks, go through the top external linking websites in your report, look at the content that you think is relevant for your page, and then reach out.
 You can send a direct email, contact the author/editor, or use their contact form.

 You can also check out other interesting ways of sending effective outreach emails.

-You can use the report to find other products that you can optimize and help search engines to pick them up as product rich results.
+You can use the report to find other pages or products that you can optimize and help search engines to pick them up as rich results.
 This will help you boost your organic traffic.

 11. Monitor and Compare Your Changes

 There is no exact timeline, but it’s better to wait at least 10 to 14 days before looking to see if your changes made any impact on your rankings.
-It gives enough time for Google to crawl your pages and index them.
+It gives enough time for Google to crawl your pages and index the changes you’ve made.

-To see if your changes made an impact, you can compare the date ranges in Google Search Console from before you made the change and after.
-It will show if your keywords CTR grew and whether your organic traffic doubled.
+To see if your changes worked, you can compare the date ranges in Google Search Console from before you made the change and after.
+It will show if your keyword CTR grew and whether your organic traffic increased.

 And that’s it!

 Congratulations, you now know how to use Google Search Console to make positive impacts on your SEO.